European fruit lecanium (Parthenolecanium corni)

 Pest monitoring Inspect twigs during the dormant season for scales.
 Pay attention to weak plants.
-The crawlers are best observed during May to July with a 10X magnifying glass.
+The crawlers are best observed during May to July with a 10X magnifying lens.
 Crawlers can be monitored by wrapping a piece of black sticky tape around an infested branch with the sticky side out.

 Larvae of green lacewings, lady beetles, and other insects are aggressive predators of scale.

 Home Orchardists: Scale can be rubbed off plants by hand with a glove or toothbrush.
 Major infestations can be pruned off.
 Tanglefoot, "stickem," or a similar adhesive can be applied around infestations of adult scales to catch the crawler stage.
 As with aphids, avoid excessive nitrogen fertilizer or water applications, as this favors increases in scale populations.

 Management-chemical control: HOME USE